Get Pre-Approved For Your Car Loan Apply Now

 1. Easier Engine Starting

-• In freezing temperatures, engine oil becomes thicker, making it harder for the engine to turn over.
+• In freezing temperatures, engine oil thickens and becomes gooey, making it harder for the engine to turn over and forcing it to work harder.

 • A block heater warms the engine block and fluids, allowing the vehicle to start more smoothly and reliably.